-Since it takes a fertilized egg to make a worker, the aggression level of the hive will gradually rise as more workers emerge from their cells and take on their duties in and out of the hive.
+It takes a fertilized egg to make a worker.
+As more workers emerge from their cells, the aggression level of the hive will gradually rise.
+Soon, they take on their duties in and out of the hive.

-Once the change happens, a reversal can only be done by taking out that gene, meaning you have to introduce a mated queen with the right mix of docile genes.
+Once the change happens, a reversal can only be done by taking out that gene.
+It means that you have to introduce a mated queen with the right mix of docile genes.

 That said, take the time to be sure that the problem is actually genetic, not environmental.
 Bees can be moody if the environment calls for it.

-Requeening does carry an expense so it is important to do your due diligence to ensure that your intervention is required.
+Requeening a hive does carry an expense.
+Hence, it is important to do your due diligence to ensure that your intervention is necessary.

 Resistance to Disease

 A genetic predisposition toward a stronger bee is the best prevention when it comes to disease and pest management.